Last ten blog postings from bible-discernments.blogspot.com/

 Many of us are guilty of using one-liners from the Bible to justify a point we are trying to make.
 This blog posting challenges us to be sure that the context of the Bible verse is the same as how we are applying it.
 Today's media is being challenged to present the truth correctly—by ignoring the context that applies to a verse, Christian authors and pastors should be challenged to an even higher level or responsibility.

-Today I complete a milestone: using the Pattern Analysis model I have completed 30% of the Bible.
+Today I completed a milestone: using the Pattern Analysis model I have completed 30% of the Bible.
 This is a verse by verse approach that shows the literary patterns used when the biblical text was written.
-By completing 30%, I have increased confidence that this model should work for the entire Bible.
+By completing 9,400 of the Bible’s 31,000 verses, I have increased confidence that this model should work for the entire Bible.

 This week I released an updated format for the webpages that display pattern analysis.
 The one in this article is a chiasm based on Acts 3:1-11.

 Today I have completed cataloging 25% of the Bible using a tool coined Pattern Analysis.
 While I am not done with the cataloging, this article introduces this approach so you can decide its merit for yourself.

 My hope is to help people learn how to read their Bible from the standpoint of thematic structures.
 The many gems that clarify the meaning of a passage are hidden within these structures.
 These gems then point to a Holy Spirit-type of interaction that emphatically reveals the meaning and application of the passage.
 My next book "Discovering Emphasis in the Bible", which Lord-willing will be published later this year, attempts to take people through that identification and discovery process.

 Word duplication in the Hebrew portions of the Bible is another way to hear the strong emphasis from God.
 In English, we sometimes express ourselves with adverbs; in ancient Hebrew it was with word duplication.
 My hope in this article is to teach how you can recognize this duplication technique.